humanode-network/telegram-participants-export/README.md

    export TG_API_HASH="00000000000000000000000000000000" # Telegram API Hash
-   export TG_BOT_TOKEN="1234567890:Qwertyqwertyqwertyqwertyqwertyqwert" # The bot token from BotFather export TG_BOT_ADMIN_USER_ID="1234567890" # Your User ID
+   export TG_BOT_TOKEN="1234567890:Qwertyqwertyqwertyqwertyqwertyqwert" # The bot token from BotFather export TG_BOT_ADMIN_USER_ID="1234567890" # Your User ID export EXPORTS_DIR="exports" # Where to place the export files
    ```

    Save the snippet above in a file called `.env` and load them into your shell: